-The City owns and maintains 11 bridges throughout their transportation system, which are deteriorating and range in age from 20 - 70 years.
-In order to extend the serviceable life of these assets and provide a safe and efficient system, increased maintenance is planned that would include deck resurfacing, safety improvements, superstructure painting and stream bank erosion.
+increased maintenance is planned that would include deck resurfacing, safety improvements, superstructure painting The City owns and maintains 11 bridges throughout their transportation system, which are deteriorating and range in age from 20 - 70 years.
+In order to extend the serviceable life of these assets and provide a safe and efficient system, and stream bank erosion

-Construction/Testing - This work will consist of the construction phase to to rehabilitate the 100 blocks of east and west Argonne Ave.
-These improvements will include resurfacing the roadway, ADA improvements and improving pedestrian crossings.
-The City has submitted an application for 20/80 grant from the East West Gateway Council of Governments.
+Construction/Testing - This work will consist of the construction phase to to rehabilitate the 100 blocks of east and pedestrian crossings.
+The City has submitted an application for 20/80 grant from the East West Gateway Council of west Argonne Ave.
+These improvements will include resurfacing the roadway, ADA improvements and improving Governments trailhead at Holmes and Leffingwell.
+The City has submitted an application for 20/80 grant from the East West Gateway connect Phase 1A to Leffingwell Avenue just south of the UP railroad tracks and ultimately connect to the Grant's Trail Construction/Testing - This work will consist of the construction phase to create a separated multi-use path that will Council of Governments.